tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 (1) Notifications of joining/exiting room by the first 50 room members (2) Log optimization
-(3) Log reporting
+(3) Log report
-(4) The API for setting storage directory of log files (5) Support inputting and outputting video streams
+(4) The API for setting storage directory of log files (5) Support input and output of video streams
 (6) Improved design of SDK error codes
-(7) Three audio/video modes: VOIP mode, media playback mode, and media capturing and playback mode (8) Support inputting audio streams
+(7) Three audio/video modes: VoIP mode, media playback mode, and media capturing and playback mode (8) Support input of audio streams
 (9) Support for recording

 **2. Two-Person**

 (1) Log optimization
-(2) Log reporting
+(2) Log report
 (3) The API for setting storage directory of log files (4) Improved design of SDK error codes